SEIZING THE MOO…MENT

 Cost-effective solutions available: Dairy methane reduction projects are highly cost-effective providing significant short-term reductions.
 Additional funding is now needed to continue implementing these solutions and achieving the state’s significant reduction goals by 2030.
 Dairy digesters are California’s leading methane reduction program, providing one ton of CO₂e reduction for every $9 invested.

-In essence, rapidly reducing methane emissions is crucial for achieving near-term climate benefits, safeguarding public health and the environment, setting the world on a more sustainable path towards a 1.5°C limit and ensuring California’s 2030 goals are achieved.
+Bottom line… rapidly reducing methane emissions is crucial for achieving near-term climate benefits, safeguarding public health and the environment, setting the world on a more sustainable path towards a 1.5°C limit and ensuring California’s 2030 goals are achieved.